RishabhUmredkar/React/Notes.md

 ---
 ## 📅 Day 3: React Concepts & Q&A

+**React dom is a library which is used to convert real DOM into  virtual DOM**

 ### ❓ Q1.
 What are the Advantages and Disadvantages of React?
 **Advantages:**
 1. **Fast & Smooth Apps:** React uses a Virtual DOM, which updates only the parts of the UI that change.
 This makes apps highly responsive and efficient.
 2. **Component Reusability:** You can build small, reusable components and combine them to create complex UIs, reducing code duplication.